anonymous17897234/TWIN/README.md

 2. Check the **p-value** in the **~~plssem.txt** file.

 By reviewing steps 1 and 2, all results reported in the paper’s tables can be verified.

+### Viewing Results via Jupyter Notebooks

+In addition to the CSV files, you can also directly view the results with Jupyter Notebook files in the **code** folder.